vminojosa/governance/executive-board.md

 ## 1. Mission Statement
-The executive board's role is to set administrative priorities for the larger ecosystem.
-This role is primarily actualized through its power to apply for grant and determine the ecosystem's roadmap.
+The executive board's role is to guide the development of the jsPsych open-source community, within the larger open science ecosystem.
+This board sets the roadmap for project development, applies for grants, and sponsors priority projects in alignment with identified areas of investment and community need.

 ## 2. Membership